 Approximately 88,000 individuals die from alcohol-related causes each year.1 These deaths are highly preventable.
 If you or someone you know struggles with alcoholism, detox and rehab can help you on the road to a clean and healthy life.

 Rehab for addiction may consist of either inpatient or outpatient treatment.
 Outpatient treatment is most appropriate for people who have a mild to moderate addiction, strong social supports, and reliable transportation to the facility.
+Spanish Version.

 What is Inpatient Alcohol Rehab?

-Individuals with more severe alcohol addiction, a dual diagnosis, significant medical issues, or previous complicated withdrawal experiences may benefit more from an alcoholism treatment program in an inpatient treatment facility.2 Inpatient alcohol rehab provides patients with a stable, structured environment where they receive 24/7 medical care and support.
+Individuals with more severe alcohol addiction, a dual diagnosis, significant medical issues, or previous complicated withdrawal experiences may benefit more from an alcoholism treatment program in an inpatient rehab center.2 Inpatient alcohol rehab provides patients with a stable, structured environment where they receive 24/7 medical care and support.
 Inpatient alcohol treatment facilities allow patients to receive care from a medical staff as they receive treatment for their alcohol use disorder (AUD).
 Many people benefit from inpatient since they are separated from the triggers that lead to them drinking and can focus solely on their recovery.